 You can create some really cool lighting effects with these unique items.

-Garage man cave furniture
+Get creative with your garage man cave furniture

 The furniture you put into your garage man cave will greatly depend on how you intend to use the space.
 For example, a garage bar will require bar stools and at least one table, while those items would be inappropriate for a reading den or gaming cave.